 Lead Office of the Chief Information Officer Scope This measure applies to all DOT FISMA-reportable, personally identifiable information (PII) information systems.
 All DOT Operating Administrations complete privacy threshold analysis (PTAs) and privacy plans and are aware of the need to complete PTA prior to authority to operate (AT).
 Sources FISMA Senior Agency Official for Privacy metrics will be used to develop and confirm numbers.
 As this is a yearly report, it is a consistent method and applicable to performance measurement.
 The Cyber Security Assessment and Management system is used to track the number of PII systems, adjudicated PTAs, and ATOs.
 Statistical Issues Chief Privacy Officer will use a consistent formula (i.e., the same one used in past years) to calculate the number of systems with reviewed and approved PTA/privacy plans prior to the information system's authorization or reauthorization.
 Completeness Completeness issues should be limited as all PTAs and privacy plans must be entered into the Cyber Security Assessment and Management system.
 The Chief Privacy Officer also separately tracks adjudicated system PTAs and ATO dates.
 Reliability This is a direct measurement of an administrative process whereby Operating Administrations must enter adjudicated PTAs and privacy plans into the Cyber Security Assessment and Management system.
-Verification and Validation Verification and Validation There are existing programmatic internal controls in the DOT cybersecurity program to validate the information of systems that have a reviewed and approved system privacy plan prior to the system's authorization reauthorization are consistently applied.
+Verification and Validation There are existing programmatic internal controls in the DOT cybersecurity program to validate the information reported in the Cyber Security Assessment and Management system.
+Additionally, the FISMA Senior Agency Official for Privacy report is an annual report, and the same formula and methods for calculating the number of systems that have a reviewed and approved system privacy plan prior to the system's authorization or reauthorization are consistently applied.